 The pre-immigration "test" will be defined and calibrated globally.
 It will assess the emigrant's proficiency in the language of the host country, or at least a commitment to learn and to be retested a year later.
 English proficiency will be recognized as a transition path.
 The test is more to validate the will and acceptance of the candidate than an exam by itself.
-We want the migrants to symbolically confirm their allegiance to the duties listed in the Charter.
-They commit to be willing to learn and to adopt the culture of their destination.
+We want the migrants to symbolically confirm their allegiance to the duties listed in the Charter, their commitment to learn and to adopt the culture of their destination - or not.